vimarsh244/ML4Sci_DeepLense_GSoC25/README.md

 # Assignments for DeepLense Projects for GSoC'25 - ML4Sci

-This repository contains assignments for the DeepLense project, part of the GSoC'25 for the ML4Sci organization.
+This repository contains assignment solutions for the DeepLense project, part of the GSoC'25 for the ML4Sci organization.

 Assignment questions from [here](https://docs.google.com/document/d/1a-5JiHph3K59gV3-kEZWzKYTFMvDeYiJvoE0U2I4x0w/edit?usp=sharing) or [pdf](/GSoC25_DeepLense_Tests.pdf)